Stefan9110/elpengu/content/posts/why-libre-software.md

 ##

+##

 ### Firefox

 [{{< image src="/images/firefox.webp" position="left" style="width: 20%; margin-right: 20px" >}}](https://www.mozilla.org/en-US/firefox/new/)

-[Firefox](https://www.mozilla.org/en-US/firefox/new/) is the go-to browser for better privacy, while keeping a good user experience.
+[Firefox](https://www.mozilla.org/en-US/firefox/new/) is the only viable alternative to Chromium based browsers.
+Although it does not provide the best privacy outside the box, it being open source allowed a new family of privacy-friendly browsers to exist.
 For the average user, the experience is **exactly the same as Chrome**, without all the spyware and ads.
 It even allows you to import all of your bookmakers when installed.
 Note that for maximum privacy you need **to configure** Firefox.

-This is inconvenient, so people have created [some forks](https://librewolf.net/) in order to solve this problem.

 ###

 ### Element